BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Balguy.md

 - Argues that Hutcheson’s belief in a moral sense requires him to reject realism and the metaphysical independence of morality.
+- Balguy both accepts metaphysically independent morality and is somewhat sympathetic to utilitarianism.
+- oppose theological voluntarism.